 Man Sentenced For Possessing Child Pornography

-MINNEAPOLIS – Earlier today in federal court in St. Paul, a 29-year-old man was
+MINNEAPOLIS – Earlier today in federal court, a 21-year-old man was sentenced for

-sentenced for possessing a videotape containing child pornography.
-United States District Court
+possessing between 10 and 150 images of child pornography.
+United States District Court Judge

-register as a sex offender, was indicted on March 22, 2011, and pleaded guilty on January 26,
+pornography.
+Dehkee was indicted on March 15, 2011, and pleaded guilty on September 20,

-In his plea agreement, Johnson admitted that in May of 2010 he possessed the video, which
+In his plea agreement, Dehkee admitted that between December of 2010 and January of

-This case was the result of an investigation by the Federal Bureau of Investigation and the
+This case was the result of an investigation by the Anoka County Sheriff’s Office and U.S.

 Presently, the Justice Department is funding a study concerning the correlation between